The Whangarei Heads Activities You Can’t Miss

 Location: Whangarei Heads Road.

-6. Relax or surf on Ocean Beach
+6. Relax or Surf on Ocean Beach

 One of the most popular and pristine beaches of Whangarei Heads, Ocean Beach is a must-visit!
-This 5km white-sand beach has some powerful surf and epic sand dunes.
+This 5km (3 miles) white-sand beach has some powerful surf and epic sand dunes.
 Needless to say, surfing and bodyboarding in fantastic here, but relaxing or just taking a stroll is also an amazing way to enjoy Ocean Beach.
 On your way to Ocean Beach, don’t miss the Ocean Beach Lookout signposted off Ocean Beach Road.
 For more awesome surf beaches, see 9 Places to Surf on the North Island.

 Location: Ocean Beach Road.

-7. Check out McLeod Bay
+7. Check Out McLeod Bay

 Another amazing little village worth stopping by is McLeod Bay.
 The small seaside settlement sits just below Mt Manaia and Mt Aubrey creating an astonishing backdrop.
 The bay has great sheltered swimming, a playground, picnic and barbecue areas.
 St James Church, built in 1858, provides a nice photo opportunity, while the floating wharf marks the beginning of a walk to the neighbouring Reotahi Beach (1h30min return walk).